Spring 2023

 Course Description:

-An integrated lecture and laboratory study of the anatomy, embryology, physiology, and evolution of vertebrates.
-Representative live and dissection specimens are studied from the perspective of structure and function.
+An integrated lecture and laboratory course exploring the functional morphology and evolution of vertebrates.
+Students will apply foundational content from lecture and intensive techniques of manual tissue dissection in the laboratory to fully evaluate the structure & function integrative design of selected, preserved specimens.
 Six hours classroom a week.
 Prerequisites: One 200-level BIOL course.
 For Neuroscience majors, prerequisite is NRSC 200.

 09:00 AM-10:15 AM, TR